goodcodebadcode/blog/content/posts/python-modules-and-packages.md

   image: "/posts/images/python-modules-and-packages.jpg"
   relative: false
 date: 2021-02-03T13:24:18.000+00:00
-description: "Thanks to the way imports and modules are handled in Python, it is relatively easy to structure a Python project."
+description: "Understanding the basics"
 disableShare: false
 draft: true
 hideMeta: false
-showToc: false
+showToc: true
 tags: [  "beginners", "python", "best-practices" ]
 title: "Python Modules and Packages"
-tocOpen: false
+tocOpen: true
 ---

-Thanks to the way imports and modules are handled in Python, it is relatively easy to structure a Python project.
-Easy, here, means that you do not have many constraints and that the module importing model is easy to grasp.
+Thanks to the way imports and modules are handled in Python, it is relatively easy to [structure a Python project](https://www.goodcodebadcode.dev/posts/structure-your-Python-projects).
+What we mean here is that you do not have many constraints and that the module importing model is easy to grasp.
 Therefore, you are left with the pure architectural task of crafting the different parts of your project and their interactions.

 Easy structuring of a project means it is also easy to do it poorly.
 Some signs of a poorly structured project include: